aclemen1/modulr/README.md

 The anatomy of this module is very simple: "data/student" is its name and the body of the function following the `%provides%` operator (which is part of a _syntactic sugar_ for the more verbose function `define`) contains its core functionality, namely returning the required data frame.

-The output of the code evaluation looks something like this.
+The output message of the code evaluation looks something like this.

 ``` text
 [2015-08-15 21:19:31.498098] * defining [data/students] ...